 Corporations that are doing business in Oregon, or with income from an Oregon source, are required to file an Oregon corporation tax return.
 If you have tangible or intangible property or other assets in Oregon, any income you receive from that property or assets is Oregon-source income.
 Public Law (Pub.L.)
-86-272 or ORS 314.665(2)(b)(A) provides exceptions to the Oregon filing requirement for certain corporations doing business in Oregon.
+86-272 provides exceptions to the Oregon filing requirement for certain corporations doing business in Oregon.